HL7/cds-hooks/input/pagecontent/index.md

 Clients SHOULD remove `cards` returned by previous invocations of a `hook` to a service with the same `id` when a new `hook` is triggered (see [*update stale guidance*](#update-stale-guidance)).

 #### Returning OperationOutcome
 If a CDS Service encounters an error and returns a non-2xx HTTP status, the CDS Service SHOULD include an OperationOutcome resource in the response body to aid issue-tracking and troubleshooting.
 Typically, these errors are not shown to end-users.
+{:.stu-note}

 ##### Example
+{:.stu}

 An EHR reaches the order-select hook as a provider is adding medications to an order set.
 Your CDS service needs the patient’s active AllergyIntolerance list (prefetch key patientAllergies) to check for contraindications.
 If that bundle element is missing, the service responds with HTTP 412 and the following FHIR OperationOutcome.
+{:.stu}

 > Example OperationOutcome Resource
+{:.stu}
 ```http
 HTTP/1.1 412 OK
 Content-Length: 438